-I just finished a meeting in which I explained why Facebook is important to business for the third time this week, making me think that while marketers like us have made it apparent to businesses of all sizes THAT Facebook is important, no one has succeeded in properly addressing WHY it’s important.
+I just finished a meeting in which I explained why Facebook is important to businesses for the third time this week, making me think that while marketers like us have made it apparent to businesses of all sizes THAT Facebook is important, no one has succeeded in properly addressing WHY it’s important.
 Therefore, I will shoulder that burden myself and try to explain why Facebook should matter in your marketing plan.

 - Your customers are there.
 Plain and simple, people USE Facebook every single day.
 The average Facebook user has a network of over 130 friends, more than 80 liked pages and a wide range of interests.
 85% of internet users have a Facebook account, 74% of them login at least once a day.
 It’s the second most trafficked site in the world, behind only our friends at the Big G. The fact is, your customers are on Facebook every day, checking their app in line while ordering their lunch, while waiting for their gas to finish pumping, in the bathroom (we all know someone who is guilty of this), during boring periods at work, at commercial breaks, and sometimes at stoplights (Disclaimer: We at Smarter Searches strongly discourage people from using social media while driving – get your head out of your app).
 Your customers are almost unequivocally using Facebook.